janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 ## the future is connected

 Connected devices and spaces are becoming more mainstream, and with them, new listening opportunities in new environment.
 The recent adoption of smartwatches, smart home speakers and other connected devices, audiobooks are able to integrate with people’s lifestyles more than ever before.

+Audio is available for download or streaming wherever audiobooks are available.
+Each retailer has their own formats, and some provide files in both MP3 and WAV.
+I use  [OverDrive](https://help.overdrive.com/customer/portal/articles/1529341-what-is-overdrive-) which is a free service offered by the [Toronto Public Library](https://www.torontopubliclibrary.ca/).
+Every OverDrive collection is slightly different because each library or school picks the digital content they want for their users.

 I like to play an audiobook while I'm cooking in the kitchen don't you?
 Or are you more in the car or while walking?

 ![born-to-walk]({{ site.url }}/images/blog/born-to-walk.jpg)